-Denver lakes are open annually for boating on April 1 .
-Length of the boating season is subject to adequate water quality and lake depths.
+Five Denver lakes are open or boating from April 1 - November 1.
+Length of the boating season is subject to adequate water quality and lake depths:

 All other lakes within the city are closed to boating activities.
-Boating permits are required and can be purchased at the Boat Ranger's Office.
-Learn more about boating safety guidelines from Colorado Parks & Wildlife.
+Boating permits are required and can be purchased at the Boat Ranger's Office (human-powered vessel permits can be purchased online).

 |Harbor (season)||$ 118|

 A Denver City Boating Permit is required to launch any vessel.
 The permit sticker must be affixed to the starboard side in a visible place.
 Permits are nontransferable, and permit holders are accountable for the actions of boat drivers and passengers.